w3core/password-defender/README.md

 Features
 --------
-+ A unique one-way password for each site by using your single master password.
++ A unique one-way password for each site by using your single master password
-+ The generated password is extra strong and long independently by length of master password.
++ The generated password is extra strong and long independently by length of master password
-+ Does not require any registration, storage and any extentions.
++ Does not require any registration, storage and any extentions
-+ Cross browser support.
++ Cross browser support
-+ Offline mode support.
++ Offline mode support
-+ Extra simple for usage.
++ Extra simple for usage

 Installation
 ------------